 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-The use of digital dental systems is now standard practice in many dental laboratories but there are not enough graduates with digital skills to meet the needs of industry.
-Dental technology departments in the National Health Service (NHS) report that they are struggling to recruit individuals with the advanced skills needed to support their current and digital dental technology practices.
+The use of digital dental systems is now standard practice in many dental laboratories, but there are not enough graduates with digital skills to meet the needs of the industry.
+Dental technology departments in the National Health Service (NHS) report struggling to recruit individuals with the advanced skills needed to support their current and digital dental technology practices.
 This is also echoed in the commercial sector.
-As a graduate of our MSc Digital Dental Technology master’s degree, you’ll have the digital skills that are sought by employers, along with a range of leadership and transferable skills that will support you as you seek promotion or start your own commercial enterprise.
+As a graduate of our MSc Digital Dental Technology master's degree, you'll have the digital skills sought by employers, along with a range of leadership and transferable skills that will support you as you seek promotion or start your own commercial enterprise.

-As a graduate of this course, you’ll possess extensive skills in digital dental technology and a unique body of work that demonstrates your abilities.
-Your thorough knowledge and understanding of digital dental workflow will enable you to critically analyse and assess individual cases, and develop practical solutions.
-You’ll have the confidence to act autonomously, and use your initiative, problem-solving, communication and leadership skills to manage complex projects.
-You’ll also have sought-after skills in collaborative and team working, resilience and self-awareness.
+As a graduate of this course, you'll possess extensive skills in digital dental technology and a unique body of work demonstrating your abilities.
+Your thorough knowledge and understanding of digital dental workflow will enable you to critically analyse and assess individual cases and develop practical solutions.
+You'll have the confidence to act autonomously and use your initiative, problem-solving, communication and leadership skills to manage complex projects.
+You'll also have sought-after collaborative and team working skills, resilience and self-awareness.

 Additionally, you'll be well prepared to adapt as the industry changes and new technologies and techniques become available.
 Your research experience, critical thinking and problem-solving skills will future-proof your career, supporting you to keep up-to-date with advances.
 Alternatively, you may prefer to drive advances in the dental technology field by pursuing a PhD leading to an academic or research and development career.

 You could train as a healthcare scientist, specialising in reconstructive sciences like maxillofacial prosthetics through the NHS Scientist Training Programme (STP).
-Graduates may also use the qualification to enter a range of other careers – for some of these roles, both relevant experience and/or postgraduate study may be required.
+Graduates may also use the qualification to enter a range of other careers.
+Some of these roles may require relevant experience and/or postgraduate study.
 Career options include: